 Being overstocked on certain items can tie up your storage space and cash flow, both of which prevent you from ordering new products.

-Get creative with your promotions to highlight items, even if they’re out of season.
+Get creative with your retail marketing promotions to highlight items, even if they’re out of season.
 Be careful monitoring your bottom line when setting your promotional pricing, but remember that a glut in your inventory can be extremely costly in its own right.

 Conduct all retail inventory counts often.
 You might not have time to do so each week or even month, but the more often you can complete these counts the better.
 Doing so will give you consistently accurate information on the state of your store.

 Plan a schedule for your counts that is reasonable enough that you and your team can stick to it.

 Finally, you should start thinking about giving up this antiquated system of running your inventory.
 It’s slow, tedious, and annoying.
 Look for systems that offer perpetual inventory counting.